AnneLew/MGM/doc/ODD.md

 -   irradiance at the water surface (*maxI* and *minI*).

-Further lake specific parameters are used to calculate the hourly photosynthetic active light reaching the macrophyte dependent on depth (*fracReflected*, *latitude* and *parFactor*).
+Further lake specific parameters are used to calculate the hourly photosynthetic active light reaching the species dependent on depth (*fracReflected*, *latitude* and *parFactor*).

 ## 3. Process overview and scheduling

-In each daily time step each superindividuum will - dependent on the day and/or the age of the plant - undergo the following processes: (TODO add figure showing that)
+In each daily time step each super-individual will - dependent on the day and/or the age of the plant - undergo the following processes ([see figure](#processe)):

 1. Germination